CW Ticket Sentiment Analyzer

 Optional

-Section titled “Outputs”The function returns the input array with added sentiment data.
+Section titled “Outputs”The function returns the input array with sentiment data added to each element.
+All original properties on each ticket object are preserved.

 Section titled “ConnectWise”The function retrieves: